 Thanks to the creative testing of more than 100,000 ads across all media by ABX Advertising Benchmark Index, we can now see the true strength of radio.
-There is great news about how radio performs in comparison to other media.
+There is great news about how radio performs in comparison to other media because it is inherently inexpensive.

 - Among high performing ads with quality creative, radio is every bit as effective as other media.
 There is no significant difference between radio’s creative impact and that of television, digital, print, outdoor, FSI’s and the like.